ember-cli/rfcs/active/0000-multiprocess-ember-cli.md

 By making it easier to boot multiple processes, we can simplify ember-cli's internal implementation and give a happy path for users to boot their APIs in development.

+This refactoring also paves the way for us to simplify deploying to production applications that use Ember Fastboot.
+By allowing Ember Addons to provide information about processes, we'll be able to generate Profile and (with additional work) proxy configurations that would make deployment to container environments like Dokku & Docker a single step process.

 # Detailed design

 ## Internal Refactoring